Albrycht Zaborowski: Family

 Jacob, the oldest son who was born in 1679 in present day Bayonne, married Antje Terhune.
-They had 10 kids: Hendricktje, Fytje (Sophia), Marritje, Albert, Jan, Jannetje, Rachel, Machtelt, Stephen and Jacob.
+They had 10 children: Hendricktje, Fytje (Sophia), Marritje, Albert, Jan, Jannetje, Rachel, Machtelt, Stephen and Jacob.
 Jan, Joost, Christian and Hendrick, and possibly a daughter, named Matilda, who married Sylvester Earle.

 Albert died in 1711 and was buried in Hackensack (now Tenafly, New Jersey).